CNC Feeds and Speeds Explained

 What Is Feed Rate?

 Feed rate refers to the distance the cutting tool travels during one spindle revolution, as well as to the velocity at which the cutter is advanced against the workpiece.
 It can generally be thought of as how fast the machine moves the router bit through the material when cutting.
-Feed rate is typically measured in units per minute (i.e., inches per minute).
+The feed rate is typically measured in units per minute (i.e., inches per minute).

 Feed rate has a massive impact on the outcome of your work, and is directly related to: